UniMath/agda-unimath/src/foundation/exclusive-disjunction.lagda.md

 ## See also

-- The indexed analogue of exclusive disjunction is [unique existence](foundation.uniqueness-quantification.md).
+- The indexed counterpart to exclusive disjunction is [unique existence](foundation.uniqueness-quantification.md).

 ## Table of files about propositional logic